History of the Azores: Vikings

 Although it was traditionally believed that Portuguese explorers were the first humans to arrive on the Azores, there is evidence to suggest otherwise.
 In particular, researchers have discovered that 5-beta-stigmasterol is present in sediment samples from between 700 and 850 CE.
-This compound is found in the feces of livestock such as sheep and cattle, neither of which are native to the islands.
+This compound is found in the feces of livestock, such as sheep and cattle, neither of which are native to the islands.
 The researchers also found evidence of fires from this period being used to clear land for livestock.
 They also discovered non-native ryegrass in the Azores.
-On the other hand, mice on the Azores were discovered to have mitochondrial DNA suggesting they first arrived from Northern Europe, suggesting that they were brought to the islands by Norwegian Vikings.
+Additionally, mice on the Azores were discovered to have mitochondrial DNA suggesting they first arrived from Northern Europe, suggesting that they were brought to the islands by Norwegian Vikings.

-However, the hypothesis of a Viking settlement in the Azores has been criticized.
-The problem with this hypothesis is that, according to the investigator and geographer Simon Connor: “Thanks to widespread trade routes, a mouse from Scandinavia could easily have boarded a ship in what today is Portugal and sailed over to the Azores.”
-The geographer concludes that there is no evidence of a Scandinavian settlement or sighting of the islands and that the Portuguese were the ones that brought those mice from northern Europe to the Azores.
+However, geographer Simon Connor comments that a Viking settlement is not certain: "Thanks to widespread trade routes, a mouse from Scandinavia could easily have boarded a ship in what today is Portugal and sailed over to the Azores."